TravelingTechGuy/Meny.docpad/src/documents/index.html.md

 header: 'Meny demo'
 ---

-This DocPad skeleton utilizing [Meny](https://github.com/hakimel/Meny) by Hakimel, that section the page into 2 sections:
+This DocPad skeleton utilizing [Meny](https://github.com/hakimel/Meny) by Hakimel, that sections the page into 2 sections:

 1. Content
 2. Menu